 Focus Areas

 Facial biometrics and identification documents have been the two problem domains that FTx Identity has heavily prioritized.
 The development of proprietary models trained on owned data has greatly enhanced system performance on both.
 Data extraction from documents is one instance.
-OCR is already highly commoditized, with top-notch products from companies like ABBYY, Google Vision, and Microsoft Cognitive Services.
-We can significantly improve performance by creating a custom OCR system that is tailored for matching photos on IDs.
+We can significantly improve performance by creating an OCR system that is tailored for matching photos on IDs.

-Similar to this, FTx Identity’s facial recognition technology has been trained to perform far better than cutting-edge general purpose systems.
+Similar to this, FTx Identity’s facial recognition technology has been trained to perform far better than cutting-edge general-purpose systems.
 We can model the true class and tune the parameters using the fraudulent examples by recasting the issue as an anomaly detection one.
 This implies that far more data from the true class can be used.
-For instance, when we use this method for MRZ font verification, the quantity of false positives produced by the model can be cut in half.

 However, in order for a system to be widely used, it must also be convenient so that people won’t avoid it.
 The key to this will be the capability of identity porting, or the secure and safe transfer of identification between providers.
 Customers experience less friction, and businesses spend less money doing it.
 Our goal at FTx Identity is to create an open universe where identity serves as the key to access.
 Some amazing new possibilities for the next chapter of identity services can emerge by connecting offline identities (government-issued IDs) with a new, digital credential established upon verification of an identity claim.